 Initially, I purchased many different kinds of mockups to show my designs on shirts, mugs, wall art, etc. I used Adobe Photoshop to edit these.
 Doing this can be time-consuming and expensive.

-Later on, I discovered Placeit, an online mockup generator, and it has been such a lifesaver.
+Later, I discovered Placeit, an online mockup generator, which has been such a lifesaver.
 I can make beautiful mockups in minutes.

 Placeit has a huge library of mockups.
-They have mockups for every occasion imaginable, and every mockup is so easily editable.
+They have mockups for every imaginable occasion, and every mockup is easily editable.